noble-noob159a/TodoApp/README.md

 # Todo App

 ## Overview
-Todo App is a simple, offline-first Android application that helps students organize tasks and deadlines in one place.
+Todo App is a simple, offline-first Android application that helps users organize tasks and deadlines in one place.
 It focuses on clarity, speed, and reliability so daily planning stays effortless.

 ## Basic Features
 - **CRUD:** Create, read, update, and delete tasks with due dates.
 - **Persistent storage:** Tasks and history are saved locally (file/JSON) and remain after closing the app.
 - **Multiple views:** List View (manage), Calendar View (plan), History View (review), plus grouping for organization.
 - **Time/date handling:** Due dates, day-based filtering, and calendar navigation to avoid deadline conflicts.
-- **Scales >20 items:** Efficient Compose lists support large task sets smoothly.

 ## Key Features
 - Fast task entry and editing